dotnet/roslyn/Reporting-Visual-Studio-crashes-and-performance-issues.md

 1. Locate the dump file for the crash you are reporting (look for a file with the correct Creation time)
 2. If possible, zip the file (*.zip) to reduce its size before submitting feedback
-3. Follow the steps in "[How to Report a Problem with Visual Studio 2017](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-report-a-problem-with-visual-studio-2017)", and attach the heap dump to a new feedback item.
+3. Follow the steps in "[How to Report a Problem](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-report-a-problem-with-visual-studio-2017)", and attach the heap dump to a new feedback item.

 ⚠️ Do not attach heap dumps to existing feedback items.
 Please create a new feedback item for each heap dump you would like to submit.
 If you were requested to provide a heap dump in order to resolve a previous feedback item, simply reply to the request with a link to the new feedback item where the heap dump is attached.